zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/ScriptingEngineSubSections/script-details.md

 ```
 {% endraw %}

-This script is attached to the bug NPC as an interact script in the `TestMap` class with the following code:
+This script is attached to the bug NPC as an interact script in the `EnemyMap1` class with the following code:

 ```java
 @Override